kikofernandez/programmingfightclub/grasp-principles.md

 **Fig.1.1 High coupled `Guide` class**

-Can you identify some of the problems with this design?
+Before we analyse this design: Can you identify some poor design decisions?
 Try to name a few of them before you read any further.

 The problems with this design are:

-* assuming that `Image` is a class, this design couples images with a guide, but the guide should be personalised to each viewer!
+* assuming that `Image` is a class, this design couples images with a guide, but the guide should display images personalised to each viewer!
+(See section Case study),
-* the visibility maintains a list of users that can read the guide, this solution does not scale when there are many users; this same field may be used for different visibility settings, which makes the logic more difficult to test and understand as the attribute has different meaning based on other properties,
+* the visibility attribute maintains a list of users that can read the guide; this solution does not scale when there are many users.
+The same field may be used for different visibility settings, which makes the logic more difficult to test and understand, since the attribute has different meaning based on other properties,
-* the use of multiple, non-overlapping booleans makes the code difficult to follow as you will introduce branches and its related logic in each case,
+* the use of multiple, non-overlapping, booleans makes the code difficult to follow as you will introduce branches and its related logic in each case,
-* hotels, restaurants and others should be dispatched polymorphously.
-If this is not the case, try adding a few new entities, e.g. `SushiBar`, and observe how you would need to add specific methods for this place or reuse a method that checks for sushi places and, if any, branches in the method,
+* hotels, restaurants and others should implement a common interface, si that you can dispatch polymorphously.
+If you don't do this, adding a few new places, e.g. `SushiBar` class, implies the creation of more attributes and respective methods to get those elements,
-* the constructor receives an `ArrayList`, which binds an implementation detail to the list abstraction -- couples the abstraction with an implementation detail
+* the constructor receives an `ArrayList`, which binds an implementation detail to the list abstraction.

-Now, how can we reduce coupling a `Guide` to other elements?
+So, given this poor design (Fig 1.1, Listing 1.1), how could we reduce coupling a `Guide` to other elements?
 The most obvious alternative would be to put less responsibilities in the `Guide`.
 This reduces coupling to other elements and, as a side effect, keeps the class focus on what it should do, i.e., the class is easy to understand, test, and maintain.

- For example, a `Guide` does not need to be concerned about its visibility and we can group the different categories inside a guide under the idea of a point of interest (Fig. 1.2).
-These two changes reduces the responsibilities in the `Guide` class, thus reducing coupling (Listing 1.2).
+ For example, a `Guide` does not need to be concerned about its visibility and we can group different places (restaurants, hotels, bars, etc) contained in a guide under the idea of a point of interest (Fig. 1.2).
+These two changes reduce the responsibilities of the `Guide` class, thus reducing coupling (Listing 1.2).

 <!--